Blue-ringed Octopus: Tiny, Deadly and Antisocial

 blue-ringed octopus

-When the tiny blue-ringed octopus is threatened, its faint blue rings become bright and vivid to warn predators to back off.
+When the tiny blue-ringed octopus is threatened, its bright blue rings become more vivid to warn predators to back off.
 Torsten Velden/Getty Images

 Advertisement